-Hi guys, in this post, I will tell you more about bathroom refurb cost in London (and how much you need to budget for your bathroom makeover) based on our experience renovating our own bathroom in a Victorian terraced house.
+Hi guys, in this post, I will tell you more about bathroom renovation cost in London and England (and how much you need to budget for your bathroom makeover) based on our experience renovating our own bathroom in a Victorian terraced house.
 Before we started our renovation, we couldn’t find any relevant information on how much would it cost to change our bathroom and make a trendy design we had in mind.
 I hope you find this post useful!

 Here’s what you can expect to find in this post